Electrostud/Irrigation_Controller/README.md

 2. Click the 3-dot menu in the top-right corner and select **Custom Repositories**.
 3. Add this repository URL: `https://github.com/Electrostud/Irrigation_Controller`.
 4. Select **Integration** as the category and click **Add**.
-5. Search for "Irrigation Controller" in HACS and install it.
+5. Search for "Irrigation Controller" in HACS, install it, and restart Home Assistant.

 ### Manual Installation
 1. Clone this repository or download the ZIP file.
-2. Copy the `custom_components/irrigation_controller` folder to your Home Assistant `custom_components` directory.
+2. Copy the `custom_components/irrigation_controller` folder to your Home Assistant `config/custom_components` directory.
 3. Restart Home Assistant.

 ## Configuration